-Evaluating the performance of existing chart-specific models on our proposed CRBench required a careful approach to ensure a fair comparison.
-These models, including ChartGemma, TinyChart, ChartInstruct, ChartVLM, and ChartLlama, are often fine-tuned on specific data formats and are highly optimized for a particular style of prompting.
+Our evaluation on the proposed ChartVRBench employed different prompting strategies depending on the model type to ensure a fair and rigorous assessment.

+\paragraph{General MLLMs.} To verify the visual reasoning capabilities of general-purpose models, we employed a structured Chain-of-Thought (CoT) prompt, shown in Figure~\ref{cot}.
+This prompt compels the model to first articulate its reasoning—by analyzing axes, data points, and context—before providing a final answer.
+The prompt enforces a strict separation between the step-by-step logic (output in `<think>` tags) and the concise final output (in an `<answer>` tag).
+This approach allows us to pinpoint the exact stage where a model's logic succeeds or fails, moving our analysis beyond simple accuracy metrics.

-For this reason, we did not use our generalized prompting templates (as shown in Figures \ref{cot} and \ref{cotoutput}) for these models.
-Instead, to elicit the best possible performance from each model and establish the strongest baseline, we followed this procedure: \begin{enumerate} \item We cloned the official public repository associated with each chart-specific model. \item We utilized their provided, out-of-the-box inference scripts and default model weights without modification. \item We fed the images and questions from our CRBench test set into these scripts. \end{enumerate} This methodology ensures that the results reported in the main body of the manuscript represent each model performing under its own optimal, author-intended conditions.
-This prevents any potential performance degradation that might arise from imposing a foreign prompt structure and guarantees that we are comparing \textit{ChartReasoner} against the most capable version of each specialized model.
+\paragraph{Chart-Specific Models.} In contrast, for models already fine-tuned on specific chart-related data formats (including ChartGemma, TinyChart, ChartInstruct, ChartVLM, and ChartLlama), we did not use our generalized CoT prompt.
+To elicit their best possible performance and establish the strongest baseline, we followed the official author-recommended procedures: \begin{enumerate} \item We cloned the official public repository for each model. \item We utilized their provided, out-of-the-box inference scripts and default model weights without modification. \item We fed the images and questions from our ChartVRBench test set directly into these scripts. \end{enumerate} This methodology ensures that we are comparing our model against the most capable version of each specialized baseline.